Medical school in the United States: Admissions

 Most commonly, the bachelor's degree is in one of the biological sciences, but not always; in 2020, nearly 40% of medical school matriculates had received bachelor's degrees in fields other than biology or specialized health sciences.
 All medical school applicants must, however, complete undergraduate courses with labs in biology, general chemistry, organic chemistry, and physics; some medical schools have additional requirements such as biochemistry, calculus, genetics, psychology and English.
 Many of these courses have prerequisites, so there are other "hidden" course requirements (basic science courses) that are often taken first.
 Concerns have been raised that these stringent science requirements constrict the applicant pool and deter many potentially talented future physicians, including those from groups historically underrepresented in medicine, from applying.

 A student with a bachelor's degree who has not taken the pre-medical coursework may complete a post-baccalaureate (postbacc) program.
 Such programs allow rapid fulfillment of prerequisite course work as well as grade point average improvement.
 Some postbacc programs are specifically linked to individual medical schools to allow matriculation without a gap year, while most require 1–2 years to complete.
 Post-bacc programs have become popular among applicants to medical school.
-The New York Times reported, that in 2011, more than 15 percent of the new medical students had gone through one of such a programs.
-Studies have shown that graduates of post-baccalaureate programs were more likely to be providing care in federally designated underserved areas and/or providing care to vulnerable populations.
+The New York Times reported that in 2011, more than 15 percent of new medical students had gone through such a program.
+Studies have shown that graduates of post-baccalaureate programs were more likely to be providing care in federally designated underserved areas or to vulnerable populations.

 Several universities across the U.S. admit college students to their medical schools during college; students attend a single six-year to eight-year integrated program consisting of two to four years of an undergraduate curriculum and four years of medical school curriculum, culminating in both a bachelor's and M.D. degree or a bachelor's and D.O. degree.
 Some of these programs admit high school students to college and medical school.